Candiman421/DocInspector/docs/installation.md

 1. **Double-click the comparison utility script**
 2. You should see the enhanced main menu dialog appear
 3. The status panel will show:
-   - ✓ Main analyzer loaded and ready
+   - ✓ Main inspector loaded and ready
    - ✓ Version 2.1 - fully compatible
    - Document status and baseline information

 ### Step 3: Create Your Enhanced Baseline
 1. Choose "🔍 Quick Compare (Recommended)"
 2. The script will perform comprehensive analysis with progress dialogs:
-   - Loading enhanced analyzer...
+   - Loading enhanced inspector...
    - Validating document structure...
    - Processing collections...
    - Capturing text content...